 Our first encounter with a moose was in Fernie, British Columbia.

-We went on a mountain biking trip to Island Lake, a beautiful area in the mountains for hiking and biking.
+We went on a mountain biking trip to Island Lake, a beautiful mountain area for hiking and biking.
 Apparently, the moose is a resident of the Island Lake.

-We sat down by the lake, tired from the uphill ride, to enjoy the sun and quietness.
-As I was looking around on the scenery, we saw a cow (female moose) on an island in the middle of the lake.
+We sat by the lake, tired from the uphill ride, to enjoy the sun and quietness.
+As I looked around at the scenery, we saw a cow (female moose) on an island in the middle of the lake.

 Wildlife in Canada - moose

-She started to cross the lake towards us and stopped to wait for her calf that looked hesitant to go in the water.
+She started to cross the lake towards us and stopped to wait for her calf, who looked hesitant to go into the water.
 When the calf began to swim, the mom resumed her walk across the lake.
 So we did the only thing we could: stood up and left.

-We observed them from a distance with other hikers walking in the forest around the lake.
-As one of them was hunter, he pointed out that an aggressive moose is the most dangerous wild animal in the Rockies.
+We observed them from afar with other hikers walking in the forest around the lake.
+As one of them was a hunter, he pointed out that an aggressive moose is the most dangerous wild animal in the Rockies.
 We gave them even more space.
-It’s their home after all.
+It’s their home, after all.

 Things to do in Fernie, BC - 5 Look for moose at Island Lake